CY1222/master/README.md

 # master
-code & photo
+code & figure

-these are all the picture and code of my thesis
+these are all the figure and code of my thesis